How to review your careers guidance policy

 • Providing a minimum of 6 encounters with technical education or training providers to all pupils in years 8 to 13

-• Being impartial and not showing bias towards any route, be that academic or technical (in line with the 'Baker Clause' – see page 6 of the DfE's statutory careers guidance)
+• Being impartial and not showing bias towards any route, be that academic or technical (in line with the provider access legislation – see 'Providing independent careers guidance' in the section 'What you need to know' in the guidance)

 • Publishing details of the careers programmes on the school/trust website (maintained schools must and academies should do this)